 Compliance professionals know that governance, risk and compliance efforts don't often get the appropriate level...

-of consideration when it comes to securing investment dollars for software tools and new funding for process improvements.
-Many organizations will instead prioritize technical tools or tools that are directly business-visible when it comes to investments.
+of consideration when it comes to securing money for new software tools.
+Many organizations instead prioritize technical tools or ones that are directly visible to the business for software investments.

 This puts compliance professionals in a precarious position.
-They are already under pressure from the number and complexity of current regulations, and there are also new regulations on the horizon that make accessing the right tools imperative.
-Yet, the investment dynamics make it challenging for a practitioner to get those tools.
+They're already under pressure from the number and complexity of current government regulations, and there are new regulations on the horizon that further make having access to the right GRC tools imperative.
+Yet the IT investment dynamics can make it challenging for compliance and risk management practitioners to get those tools.

-One way to help mitigate this is to use free and open source tools to automate portions of governance, risk and compliance (GRC) activities.
-Open source, free GRC tools have advantages from a procurement standpoint.
+One way to help mitigate this is to use free and open source tools to automate portions of GRC activities.
+Because of their nature, open source GRC tools offer clear advantages from a procurement standpoint.

-Nothing will completely remove implementation costs -- no matter how much the software costs, someone needs to install and configure it -- but the initial budget hit will be small and require little or no upfront investment.
-This can mean that compliance professionals have access to a tool their organization would otherwise have to buy that they can instead use in the short term in parallel to the IT budget cycle if a purchase of GRC software is being considered.
+Nothing completely removes implementation costs -- no matter how much the software costs, someone needs to install and configure it.
+But with open source tools, the initial budget hit is small and requires little or no upfront investment.
+This means that compliance and risk management professionals can use a GRC tool without their organization having to buy one, either on an ongoing basis or in the short term in parallel to the IT budget cycle if a purchase of GRC software is being considered.

 Low-cost audit management

-Audit management systems (AMSes) can be a boon for an organization's GRC program for a few reasons.
-Not only do they provide a central repository for internal and external audit findings, but they also can streamline other aspects of the audit process, such as workflow and evidence gathering.
+Audit management software (AMS) can be a boon for an organization's GRC program for a few reasons.
+Not only do AMS tools provide a central repository for internal and external audit findings, but they also can streamline other aspects of the audit process, such as workflow and evidence gathering.
 But commercial systems are usually pricey.

-In a pinch, however, open source project management and bug-tracking tools can fulfill many of the same functions as a commercial AMS.
+In a pinch, however, open source project management and bug-tracking tools can fulfill many of the same functions as a commercial AMS tool.

-Redmine's features include support for multiple simultaneous projects; ticket creation and resolution workflow; wiki and other collaboration capabilities for team coordination; issue tracking; built-in project management features, like Gannt charts; and file management.
-A bug and feature tracking tool like Redmine -- which is included in the default repository of distributions like Debian -- can be customized and used for many of the same purposes as an AMS.
-This includes managing issues, tracking remediation progress, retaining a record of work effort such as audit workpapers and general internal information sharing.
+Redmine's features include support for multiple simultaneous projects; ticket creation and resolution workflows; wikis and other collaboration capabilities for team coordination; issue tracking; built-in project management features, such as Gantt charts; and file management.
+A bug and feature tracking tool like Redmine, which is included in the default repository of Debian and other Linux distributions, can be customized and used for many of the same purposes as an AMS tool.
+This includes managing issues; tracking remediation progress; retaining records of work effort, such as audit workpapers; and sharing general internal information.

-Applying a bit of creativity, compliance professionals can not only manage workflow, but also track management responses to observations, evidence and evidence-gathering procedures and record workpapers in one place as they are produced.
+By applying a bit of creativity in using Redmine, compliance professionals can manage audit workflows and track management responses to observations, evidence and evidence-gathering procedures, as well as record workpapers in one place as they're produced.

-Redmine, OTRS and MantisBT are noteworthy because they offer significant flexibility and customization in how issues are tracked and workflow support.
+Redmine and MantisBT are noteworthy because they both offer significant flexibility and customization in how issues are tracked and workflow support.

-You won't get all the comprehensive features of a commercial AMS with an approach like this since these are designed around a specific use case.
-But 80% of the functionality is usually better than 0% when you can't get traction any other way.
+You won't get all the comprehensive features of a commercial AMS platform with an approach like this since these tools are designed around a specific use case.
+But 80% of the functionality is better than 0% when you can't get traction any other way.